entjos/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a epidemiologist with passion for health data and statistical analyses.
+I am an epidemiologist with a passion for health data and statistical analyses.
 My research interests are within applied biostatistics and clinical epidemiology.
 I am interested in statistical and methodological challenges that come along with a variety of research topics.
 Within the research process, the phase of data analysis is the most interesting one for me.
 I love to apply different statistical models to data, to reveal new insights, which cannot be seen at the first glance.